A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Methods

 \subsection{Phase 2: Apply Codebook}

 \textbf{Paper Selection.} Through a systematic process, we extracted a set of papers on visual analytics in the past two decades that \emph{self-identify} as mixed-initiative (i.e., through keywords in the title or abstract).
 There may be mixed-initiative \acro{VA} systems that do not use this specific terminology, possibly stemming from the ambiguity of how mixed-initiative systems should be defined (an issue we seek to address in our work).
 However, conducting an exhaustive search to account for all cases is not feasible.
+Therefore, we decided to focus on visual analytics papers that \textbf{self-identify as mixed-initiative}.
+Our criteria include: (1) the paper should explicitly claim that its contribution relates to ``mixed-initiative''; (2) the paper should contribute to visual analytics (user interfaces that do not involve data analysis are excluded); (3) the paper should present a method or system (theoretical papers or empirical studies are excluded).
 We first used the Semantic Scholar bulk search \acro{API}\footnote{Semantic Scholar API, accessed Aug 2024.
 Available at: \url{https://www.semanticscholar.org/product/api}.} to extract all the papers from visualization-related venues (IEEE VIS/TVCG, EuroVis/CGF, ACM CHI, ACM IUI/TIIS, ACM KDD, PacificVis, IVJ) since 1990.
-Then, we wrote a Python script to filter papers that self-identify as mixed-initiative.
-We did so by filtering for papers that included the terms \textit{mixed initiative} (including with different spellings or hyphenations) in the title or abstract.
+Then, we applied keyword search to the collection, filtering for papers that included the term \textit{mixed initiative} (including different spellings or hyphenations) in the title or abstract.
 This resulted in 92 records.
 A total of 13 of the 92 records were excluded by manual review of the title and abstract, which were not academic papers, irrelevant to visualization research, or were not mixed-initiative systems (e.g., mentioning mixed-initiative as an example).
 We went through the remaining 79 papers and excluded those that were not related to visual analytics (e.g., papers that work on user interface but do not involve visual analytics) or were theoretical papers (i.e., presenting guidelines or conceptual models).
 This process left us with 36 mixed-initiative visual analytics papers to code.
-We include the \acro{PRISMA} diagram illustrating this process in the supplemental material.
+We include the \acro{PRISMA} diagram of this process in the supplemental material.